nrfconnect/sdk-nrf/doc/nrf/libraries/others/date_time.rst

 #.
 If the time information obtained from the nRF91 Series modem is not valid and the :kconfig:option:`CONFIG_DATE_TIME_NTP` option is set, the library requests time from an NTP server.
 #.
 If the NTP time request does not succeed, the library tries to request time information from a different NTP server, before it fails.

+If all time requests fail and the :kconfig:option:`CONFIG_DATE_TIME_RETRY_COUNT` Kconfig option is greater than zero, the entire process listed above will be retried.
+The interval before each retry is defined by the :kconfig:option:`CONFIG_DATE_TIME_RETRY_INTERVAL_SECONDS` Kconfig option, and the :kconfig:option:`CONFIG_DATE_TIME_RETRY_COUNT` Kconfig option sets how many consecutive retries are attempted before giving up.
+If the :kconfig:option:`CONFIG_DATE_TIME_UPDATE_INTERVAL_SECONDS` Kconfig option is greater than zero, periodic updates at the defined interval resume after all retries have been attempted.

 The current date-time information is stored as Zephyr time when it has been retrieved and hence, applications can also get the time using the POSIX function ``clock_gettime``.
 It is also stored as modem time if the modem does not have valid time.